pglet/pglet/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/1y807vxsh8s6ia2k/branch/master?svg=true)](https://ci.appveyor.com/project/pglet/pglet/branch/master)

-# Pglet - Web UI framework for backend developers
+# Pglet - Web UI framework for back-end developers

-Build web apps like a frontend pro in the language you already know.
-No knowledge of HTML, CSS or JavaScript required.
+Build web apps like a front-end pro in the language you already know.
+No knowledge of HTML, CSS or JavaScript is required.

 ## What is Pglet